About the Sony STR-DH590

 - Reinforced Metal Chassis: A reinforced frame and beam chassis design reduces transmitted vibration from speaker sound pressure for more focused, powerful sound.
 The metal framework and heat sink bracket shield the circuits from sound pressure and radiation, for high-rigidity and clearer sound quality.

 - Large Capacity Transformer & Specially Designed Heat Sink: The stereo receiver utilizes a large capacity power transformer built for clarity.
 The heat sink is specially designed to maximize air intake, keeping the amplifier circuit cool to reduce distortion and increase reliability

 Digital Signal Processing (DSP) & Supported Digital Audio Formats: The STR-DH590 incorporates a powerful DSP that supports the latest surround sound formats and ensures the highest accuracy in the decoding of a variety of Dolby Digital, DTS, DSD & PCM audio formats.
-The digital audio formats that this receiver can decode depend on the digital audio output jacks of the connected device.
-This receiver supports the following audio formats -
+The digital audio formats that this receiver can decode depending on the digital audio output jacks of the connected device.
+This receiver supports the following audio formats:

 |Digital Audio Connector||Audio Signal Type||Audio Signal Format|